 HOPE is a programming language created in 1978.
 Hope is a small functional programming language developed in the 1970s at Edinburgh University.
 It predates Miranda and Haskell and is contemporaneous with ML (also developed at Edinburgh).
 Hope was derived from NPL, a simple functional language developed by Rod Burstall and John Darlington in their work on program transformation.
 Read more on Wikipedia...

 - HOPE ranks in the top 25% of languages

 - See also: haskell, ml, snobol

-- I have 65 facts about HOPE. what would you like to know? email me and let me know how I can help.
+- Have a question about HOPE not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: